whamBamDev/monitorNbn/README.md

 $ gradle clean build
 ```

-For developing the ui (the nbnonitorWar module) the application can be run as a Spring Boot application or deployed under Tomcat.
+For developing the UI (the nbnonitorWar module) the application can be run as a Spring Boot application or deployed under Tomcat.
 For development then it is quickest to use Spring Boot as running with DevTools.
 Tomcat is used as a final test before deploying onto the Rapsberry Pi.

 So to run under Spring Boot then pen two command line windows.
 In the first window run Spring Boot.